+Doctoral Students

-A student who has completed the required coursework, passed the Preliminary Examination and submitted an Admission to Candidacy form to the Office of the Registrar, and continues to use campus facilities and/or receives faculty supervision, but has not been cleared by the Manuscript Clearance office shall include in the required full-time load a minimum of two credit hours of dissertation per semester, including Summer term, until completion of the degree.
-A student must be enrolled in a minimum of two hours of dissertation in the semester of graduation.
-Those with underload permission must register for at least two credit hours of dissertation per semester (or term).
-Underloads must be approved by the student’s academic dean.
+After completing the required coursework, passing the Preliminary Examination, submitting an Admission to Candidacy form to the Office of the Registrar, and continuing to use campus facilities and/or receiving faculty supervision, but not yet having been cleared by the Manuscript Clearance office, a full-time student shall register for a minimum of two credit hours of dissertation per semester, including Summer term, plus additional credit hours adding up to the required full-time load, until completion of the degree.
+A student also must be enrolled in a minimum of two hours of dissertation in the semester of graduation as part of any full-time load or underload.

+Some students may be eligible to register for an underload.
+Such an underload may consist of two credit hours of dissertation per semester (or term) until completion of degree, plus any additional credit hours deemed necessary by the student’s major professor, adding up to less than a full-time load.
+Such an underload constitutes minimum enrollment on a part-time basis and does not equate to full-time enrollment.
+Underloads requests must be initiated by the student, approved by the student’s faculty advisor, and may require approval by the academic dean or designee.
+Guidelines for dean’s level approval vary by college and are available at respective Dean’s Offices.
 Before registering for dissertation hours, the student must consult the major professor as to the proportion of time to be devoted to dissertation work.

 Thesis (p.
 77/78)

 The subject of the thesis must be within the major field and must reveal independent investigation and knowledge of the methods of scholarship.
 It is the responsibility of the major professor to supervise the preparation of the prospectus and the thesis.
 The manuscript must be prepared according to the style and form prescribed by the department and must conform to the University requirements regarding format.
+Students should consult the “Course Load” section for thesis hour enrollment requirements.

 A student who enrolls in thesis hours need not be enrolled continuously thereafter in thesis hours if they meet the minimum University requirement for full-time or part-time enrollment through other coursework.
 A student must be enrolled in a minimum of two thesis hours in the semester of graduation.
 The minimum number of thesis hours required for the master’s degree is six.
 Those with underload permission must register for at least two credit hours of thesis per semester.
 Underloads must be approved by the student’s academic dean.
 Before registering for thesis hours, the student must consult the major professor as to the proportion of time to be devoted to thesis work.